 Mowbray North: 7km walking and mountain biking trail from Mowbray River to Port Douglas

 Subject to approvals, the Wangetti Trail is targeted to be progressively opened from 2023 with eco-accommodation operational from 2024.

 The Queensland Government is seeking approvals for the whole Wangetti Trail to be a walking and mountain biking trail from Palm Cove to Port Douglas.

 The Ecotourism Trails program uses a collaborative model with Governments, Traditional Owners, local communities and the private sector, to create genuine ecotourism experiences, unlock new income streams for the preservation and management of parks and create long-term economic opportunities for Traditional Owners on country.

 The Queensland Government has been engaging with the Traditional Owners in relation to the Wangetti Trail since July 2018.
-A Cultural Heritage Management Agreement for the Wangetti Trail has been signed.
-This agreement between the Government and the Traditional Owners – the Yirrganydji Gurabana Aboriginal Corporation and the Cairns Regional Claim Native Title Applicants – outlines how to manage project activities to avoid harm to Indigenous cultural heritage including artefacts or places of significance.
+Cultural Heritage Management Agreements for the Wangetti Trail outline how to manage project activities to avoid harm to Indigenous cultural heritage including artefacts or places of significance.

-The Project Team continue to work with the local Traditional Owners of the area to identify their aspirations for the project and build their capacity and capabilities to become job and business ready for new opportunities.
-On 29 July 2020, the then Department of Natural Resource, Mines and Energy officially handed back Wangetti land to the Wangetti Aboriginal Land Trust which was a significant milestone in the journey of the Yirrganydji Traditional Owners.
+The Project Team continue to work with the Traditional Owners of the area to identify their aspirations for the project and build their capacity and capabilities to become job and business ready for new opportunities.
+On 29 July 2020, the then Department of Natural Resource, Mines and Energy officially handed back Wangetti land to the Wangetti Aboriginal Land Trust which was a significant milestone in the journey of the Traditional Owners.
 The Traditional Owners intend to use this land to develop long-term job, land and business opportunities as part of the Wangetti Trail project.